DM-Miller/themillerlab/content/slides/melanoma_12_13_19/index.md

 ## Legend for Melanoma Pathways Figure (cont.)

 - RAS is downregulated by GTPase-activating proteins such as NF1, which facilitates the hydrolysis of GTP to GDP.
 Conversely, GEFs stimulate the release of GDP to allow for binding of GTP by RAS and subsequent activation.

+---

+## Citation

-- Legend for Cycle-Cycle Figure is from: Miller DM, Flaherty KT.
+- Legend for Melanoma Pathways Figure is from: Miller DM, Flaherty KT.
 Pigment Cell Melanoma Research.
 2014 May;27(3):351-65

 ---
 {{< slide background-image="./cell-cycle.jpg" >}}